kimhorhul/cms_blog/README.md

 #### Front-End
 - Listing Blog
 - Listing Blog via category
-- Single Post
+- Single Blog Page

 ## Package and Template
 In this project, I used some free open source packages and templates for integration.
 #### Package
 - CKEditor 5
-- CKfinder #
+- CKfinder 3

 #### Template
 - AdminLTE 3